abhirathod95/travel-blog/src/blog/travel/2019-10-01/Portugal.md

 ![test](../../../images/Portugal/Lisbon_9.jpg)

+&nbsp;
+&nbsp;

 ##<center>**Day Trip to Sintra**</center>

 Sintra is always a highly recommended day trip from Lisbon because of the romantic mystical architecture of the many palaces and parks, Pena palace being the most famous.
-Check out my post **A Day in Sintra** for more information!
+Check out my post **A Day in Magical Sintra** for more information!

-### **Places to Visit:** Quinta de Regalaira, Pena Palace, Town Center
+#### **Places to Visit:** Quinta de Regalaira, Pena Palace, Montserrate Palace

 ```grid|2|
 ![test](../../../images/Portugal/Sintra_5.jpg)